On this dayOct 25, 1989

 Within a week of the shooting, police had narrowed the list of suspects to “a chosen few.”
 William Bennett, an African American man who had spent thirteen years in prison, soon became a prime suspect; during a lineup, Mr. Stuart claimed that Mr. Bennett looked “most like” the shooter, and several witnesses testified against Mr. Bennett before a specially-convened grand jury.
 The judicial system was poised to prosecute Mr. Bennett to the full extent of the law until, in January 1990, Charles Stuart’s brother, Matthew, came forward with evidence implicating Mr. Stuart himself in the shootings.
 Matthew Stuart told police he and a friend met Mr. Stuart in the Mission Hill neighborhood on the night of the shootings and agreed to dispose of a gun, Carol’s purse, and several other items.
 Matthew Stuart agreed, thinking it was just an insurance scam and did not learn of the murder plot until press coverage later.

 The day after his brother’s admission to police, Charles Stuart committed suicide by jumping from the Tobin Bridge.
 The public soon learned the truth about Mr. Stuart’s crime and lies, motivated by greed and a desire for life insurance money.
 Many expressed disgust for the ease with which he was able to concoct false allegations and exploit racist prejudices about Black criminality to convince police to target the Black community for harassment and civil rights violations.
-The media was also criticized for sensational and racially discriminatory reporting that fanned the flames of public and police responses.

 Although some city officials and lawmakers made apologies, the Stuart case illustrated the insidiousness of racial bias and the continuing burden of presumed guilt and dangerousness borne by African Americans, generations after the peak of racial terror lynching, and even decades after the civil rights movement.
 In 2014, William Bennett’s niece recalled the trauma of watching police search her grandmother’s house as an eight-year-old child and the fear and chaos that gripped the neighborhood during the intense police crackdown targeting Black men and boys.